 • Familiarity with various molecular biology procedures, including DNA sequencing, PCR and cloning.

-• Proficiency with programming languages including Perl/Python, C/C++, Java or others in a Unix environment with demonstrated familiarity with software engineering as well as web-based interface.
+• Proficiency with Perl/Python, C/C++, Java or others in a Unix environment; familiarity with software engineering and web-based interface.

 • Experience with SQL, MySQL, Oracle or other RDBMs.

 • Experience with database structure and management.